illmade-knight/go-iot-dataflows/builder/postprompt.md

 "the implementation remains the same" and then skips showing the original code.

 could you always check for .comcom errors in imports these seem very common and are annoying

+when testing prefer using channels or sync to using time.sleep() or delays to solve race conditions from timing